Revised February 2023 – original written in 2016 .

 In the ad, this was referred to as the New Standard of Dog Training.

 For me, it’s Completely Outdated Not to Mention Potentially Harmful.

 The thing is, punishment works – unwanted behaviour is eliminated.
 At least sometimes.
 So people keep using punishment.

 There is a price to be paid for using punishment.
 It may be a very small price, almost imperceptible.
 Or it may be very large.

 It is the potential for serious fallout that worries me.

-Using punishment in animal training is the equivalent to taking medication that only works sometimes and has humungous, not to mention common, side effects.
+Using punishment in animal training is the equivalent to taking medication that only works sometimes and has humongous, not to mention common, side effects.

-Frankly, I wouldn’t risk it unless there’s no other option.
+Frankly, I wouldn’t risk it unless there were no other option.

 At the very least, people should be aware that there are potentially serious side effects, rather than stumbling blindly into a punishment scenario.

 Also, people should be aware of the alternatives, so that they can make an informed choice.